mezgoodle/Caesar-and-Vigenere-ciphers/README.md

 Number of my tests is more than 50, so I can't just do screenshot :smile:.
 I give you the [link](https://travis-ci.com/github/mezgoodle/Caesar-and-Vigenere-ciphers) to [Travis CI](https://travis-ci.org/), where you can see all my tests.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
+Also look at the [CONTRIBUTING.md](https://github.com/mezgoodle/Caesar-and-Vigenere-ciphers/blob/master/CONTRIBUTING.md).

 ## License